-7 Things We Know About Jon Snow's 'Game Of Thrones' Fate For Sure, All Speculation Aside
+7 Things We Know About Jon Snow's Fate In 'GOT'

 Oh, Jon Snow.
 Jon, you beautiful, beautiful, most likely very dead man.
 When Jon Snow was killed at the end of season, we were all trying to come up with reasons that proved our favorite guy from Winterfell wasn't actually lying glassy-eyed in the snow.
 (Maybe he was just napping?)
 It was bad enough when we had to watch Ned Stark and all of our other favorites die, but to see that curly-haired dreamboat stabbed to death Caesar-style was a little to much to take.
 So, we head to Denial Town, which isn't really that bad of a place when you consider that Snow's death in the book, A Dance With Dragons, was very vague.
 Or that dead doesn't necessarily mean dead in Westeros, what with sorceresses like Melisandre running around taking interest in handsome bastards in the Night's Watch.
 I mean, really, what do we even know for sure about Jon Snow's death?

 Now it's time to delve into something we hate to think about to find some answers.
 That's right, we're going in and deeply evaluating the murder and death to get all the facts.
 If you've ever watched any detective show, then you know it's important to analyze all the evidence to come up with an informed decision.
 So, put on your FBI badges and strap on your magnifying glasses, because away we go.
 Let's look at all the facts we know about Jon Snow's brutal killing.